samcday/personal-infrastructure/README.md

 From here, Kubernetes + Flux takes over and everything becomes a nail.

-## Flux bootstrapping
+### Flux bootstrapping

 Flux manages all resources in the created cluster.
 It also manages itself.
 This will probably prove to be a bad idea.

-Bootstrapping from scratch should be simple, though:
+The initial bootstrapping of Flux before Flux is installed on the cluster is simple, and performed by `bootstrap.sh`:

 ```sh
 helm install -n flux-system flux fluxcd-community/flux2 --create-namespace